cincheo/sh3do-getting-started/README.md

 # Sweet Home 3D Online (SH3DO) - Getting Started

-This git repository gathers the documentation and resources to get started with embeding SH3DO into your own Web Site.
+This git repository gathers the documentation and resources to get started with embeding [SH3DO](https://wwww.sweethome3d.online) into your own Web Site.

 ## Purpose

 The purpose of SH3DO is to provide an easy-to-install and easy-to-use SaaS for 3D-powered plan edition, floor planning, and so on.
 SH3DO provides a REST API, so that it is easy to use it independently from the programming language.

-SH3DO comes with a free starter plan to enable plan editing and 3D visualization in your web site.
+SH3DO comes with a free 'starter' mode to enable plan editing and 3D visualization in your web site.
 Please visit https://wwww.sweethome3d.online.
 As explained below, you can also try out embeding locally for development purpose.

 ## Getting Started